-Rule 8.4.1.16 of the BDP provides for financial contributions for activities which involve considerable financing have the potential to greatly benefit the District, but also lead to a strain on resources.
-Where a development occurs, additional contribution over and above the financial contributions detailed above may be required to provide for the social and recreational needs of the area around which the development is located.
+Part 8.4.1.16 of the BDP provides for financial contributions as conditions of land use and subdivision consent for activities which involve considerable financing as these have the potential to greatly benefit the District, but also lead to a strain on resources.
+Where a development (as defined above) occurs, additional contribution over and above the financial contributions detailed above may be required to provide for the social and recreational needs of the area around which the development is located.